 “energy” means electric energy or electricity expressed in kW or and/or kWh, or MW and/or MWh, as applicable, and of the quality required as set forth in Section 4 (Quality and Reliability) below.

-“Energy Charges” means, with respect to a Facility, any charges for firm electric energy, plus all charges arising from uplifts, ancillary services, losses, congestion, zonal charges [review], and other similar charges or administrative fees incurred in connection with delivery of energy to the intrastate transmission grid in California (as of the Effective Date managed by the ISO).
-[MCC—this seems wrong, why would it be different from Energy Svces Amount?
-And is it clear that it doesn’t include the Utility transport?]
+“Energy Charges” means, with respect to a Facility, any charges for firm electric energy, plus all charges arising from uplifts, ancillary services, losses, congestion, zonal charges, and other similar charges or administrative fees incurred in connection with delivery of energy to the intrastate transmission grid in California (as of the Effective Date managed by the ISO).

-“Energy Services Amount” has the meaning set forth in Exhibit C to this Agreement [review].
+“Energy Services Amount” has the meaning set forth in Exhibit C to this Agreement.

 “Electric Service Provider” or “ESP” means a seller or other provider of energy (other than any Utility, municipally owned Utility, irrigation district or cooperative) that is permitted to lawfully provide Direct Access service.
-[MCC—doesn’t this include Enron?]

-“Facility” means each of TELESIS’ facilities and electric service accounts[MCC—what is this, not defined? facilities are listed on Ex B] listed on Exhibit B attached to this Agreement and made a part hereof.
+“Facility” means each of TELESIS’ facilities and electric service accounts listed on Exhibit B attached to this Agreement and made a part hereof.

 “Force Majeure” has the meaning set forth in Section 24 (Force Majeure) below.